withhaibun/haibun/README.md

-While @Haibun may not make this development fun, it is intended to make it easier to maintain, with an emphasis on reuse for different deployment environments, and the ability to link to formal specfications.
+While @Haibun may not make this development fun, it is intended to make it easier to maintain, with an emphasis on reuse for different deployment environments, and the ability to link to formal specifications.

 # Feature structure